zzhikai/tp/docs/UserGuide.md

 ---
 ### Viewing a specific applicant : `view`

-Allows you to view an overview of a specific applicant, specified by an applicant's full name.
+Allows you to view on a specific applicant, by inputting the applicant's **full name**.

 <br>